AlfredoElectronics/AlfredoConnect-Receive/README.md

 You should already have the Arduino IDE with this library added.
 If not, follow the [installation](#installation) tutorial.

 1. **Configure the Arduino IDE to upload to an ESP32.** Check out [this board configuration tutorial](https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/) for instructions on how to do that.
+STOP AFTER STEP 2 OF 'Testing the Installation'.

 2. **Open the `LEDControlSerialESP32` example**.
 In the Arduino IDE, go to `File` > `Examples` > `AlfredoConnect-Receive` > `ESP32` > `LEDControl` > `LEDControlSerialESP32`.
 This will open a new window with the example opened.
 You can close the old one.